ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ### Claim Metadata

 Besides Issuer, Feed and kid, the only other mandatory metadata in the Claim is the type of the Payload, indicated in the `cty` Envelope header.
 However, this set of mandatory metadata is not sufficient to express many important Registration policies.
 For example, a Registry may only allow a Claim to be registered if it was signed recently.
-While the Issuer is free to add any information in the payload of the Claim, the TS (and most of its auditor) can only be expected to interpret information in the Envelope.
+While the Issuer is free to add any information in the payload of the Claim, the SCITT instance (and most of its auditor) can only be expected to interpret information in the Envelope.

-Such metadata, meant to be interpreted by the TS during Registration policy evaluation, should be added to the `reg_info` header.
+Such metadata, meant to be interpreted by the SCITT instance during Registration policy evaluation, should be added to the `reg_info` header.
 While the header MUST be present in all Claims, its contents consist of a map of named attributes.
-Some attributes (such as the Issuer's timestamp) are standardized with a defined type, to help uniformize their semantics across TS.
+Some attributes (such as the Issuer's timestamp) are standardized with a defined type, to help uniformize their semantics across SCITT instance.
 Others are completely customizable and may have arbitrary types.
 In any case, all attributes are optional so the map MAY be empty.

-## Transparency Service (TS)
+## Transparency Service (SCITT Instance)

-The role of TS can be decomposed into several major functions.
+The role of SCITT instance can be decomposed into several major functions.
 The most important is maintaining a Registry, the verifiable data structure that records Claims, and enforcing a Registration policy.
 It also maintains a service key, which is used to endorse the state of the Registry in Receipts.
-All TS MUST expose standard endpoints for Registration of Claims and Receipt issuance, which is described in {{sec-messages}}.
-Each TS also defines its Registration policy, which MUST apply to all entries in the Registry.
+All SCITT instances MUST expose standard endpoints for Registration of Claims and Receipt issuance, which is described in {{sec-messages}}.
+Each SCITT instance also defines its Registration policy, which MUST apply to all entries in the Registry.

-The combination of Registry, identity, Registration policy evaluation, and Registration endpoint constitute the trusted part of the TS.
-Each of these components SHOULD be carefully protected against both external attacks and internal misbehavior by some or all of the operators of the TS.
-For instance, the code for policy evaluation, Registry extension and endorsement may be protected by running in a TEE; the Registry may be replicated and a consensus algorithm such as Practical Byzantine Fault Tolerance (pBFT {{PBFT}}) may be used to protect against malicious or vulnerable replicas; threshold signatures may be use to protect the service key, etc.
+The combination of Registry, identity, Registration policy evaluation, and Registration endpoint constitute the trusted part of the SCITT instance.
+Each of these components SHOULD be carefully protected against both external attacks and internal misbehavior by some or all of the operators of the SCITT instance.
+For instance, the code for policy evaluation, Registry extension and endorsement may be protected by running in a TEE; the Registry may be replicated and a consensus algorithm such as Practical Byzantine Fault Tolerance ({{PBFT}}) may be used to protect against malicious or vulnerable replicas; threshold signatures may be use to protect the service key, etc.

 Beyond the trusted components, Transparency Services may operate additional endpoints for auditing, for instance to query for the history of Claims made by a given Issuer and Feed.
-Implementations of TS SHOULD avoid using the service identity and extending the Registry in auditing endpoints; as much as practical, the Registry SHOULD contain enough evidence to re-construct verifiable proofs that the results returned by the auditing endpoint are consistent with a given state of the Registry.
+Implementations of SCITT instance SHOULD avoid using the service identity and extending the Registry in auditing endpoints; as much as practical, the Registry SHOULD contain enough evidence to re-construct verifiable proofs that the results returned by the auditing endpoint are consistent with a given state of the Registry.

 ### Service Identity, Remote Attestation, and Keying

-Every TS MUST have a public service identity, associated with public/private key pairs for signing on behalf of the service.
+Every SCITT instance MUST have a public service identity, associated with public/private key pairs for signing on behalf of the service.
 In particular, this identity must be known by Verifiers when validating a Receipt

 This identity should be stable for the lifetime of the service, so that all Receipts remain valid and consistent.
-The TS operator MAY use a distributed identifier as their public service identity if they wish to rotate their keys, if the Registry algorithm they use for their Receipt supports it.
+The SCITT instance operator MAY use a distributed identifier as their public service identity if they wish to rotate their keys, if the Registry algorithm they use for their Receipt supports it.
 Other types of cryptographic identities, such as parameters for non-interactive zero-knowledge proof systems, may also be used in the future.

-The TS SHOULD provide evidence that it is securely implemented and operated, enabling remote authentication of the hardware platforms and/or software TCB that run the TS.
+The SCITT instance SHOULD provide evidence that it is securely implemented and operated, enabling remote authentication of the hardware platforms and/or software TCB that run the SCITT instance.
 This additional evidence SHOULD be recorded in the Registry and presented on demand to Verifiers and auditors.

-For example, consider a TS implemented using a set of replicas, each running within its own hardware-protected trusted execution environments (TEEs).
+For example, consider a SCITT instance implemented using a set of replicas, each running within its own hardware-protected trusted execution environments (TEEs).
 Each replica SHOULD provide a recent attestation report for its TEE, binding their hardware platform to the software that runs the Transparency Service, the long-term public key of the service, and the key used by the replica for signing Receipts.
 This attestation evidence SHOULD be supplemented with transparency Receipts for the software and configuration of the service, as measured in its attestation report.

 ### Registration Policies

-A TS that accepts to register any valid claim offered by an issuer would end up providing only limited value to verifiers.
+A SCITT instance that accepts to register any valid claim offered by an issuer would end up providing only limited value to verifiers.
 In consequence, a baseline transparency guarantee policing the registration of claims is required to ensure completeness of audit, which can help detect equivocation.
-Most advanced SCITT scenarios rely on the TS performing additional domain-specific checks before a claim is accepted: TS may only allow trusted authenticated users to register claims, TS may try to check that a new claim is consistent with previous claims from the same issuers or that claims are registered in the correct order and cannot be re-played; some TS may even interpret and validate the payload of claims.
+Most advanced SCITT scenarios rely on the SCITT instance performing additional domain-specific checks before a claim is accepted: SCITT instances may only allow trusted authenticated users to register claims, SCITT instance may try to check that a new claim is consistent with previous claims from the same issuers or that claims are registered in the correct order and cannot be re-played; some SCITT instance may even interpret and validate the payload of claims.

-In general, registration policies are applied at the discretion of the TS, and verifiers use receipts as witnesses that confirm that the registration policy of the TS was satisfied at the time claim registration.
-TS implementations SHOULD make their full registration policy public and auditable, e.g. by recording stateful policy inputs at evaluation time in the registry to ensure that policy can be independently validated later.
+In general, registration policies are applied at the discretion of the SCITT instance, and verifiers use receipts as witnesses that confirm that the registration policy of the SCITT instance was satisfied at the time claim registration.
+SCITT implementations SHOULD make their full registration policy public and auditable, e.g. by recording stateful policy inputs at evaluation time in the registry to ensure that policy can be independently validated later.
-From an interoperability point of view, the policy that was applied by the TS is opaque to the verifier, who is forced to trust the associated registration policy.
-If the policy of the TS evolves over time, or is different across issuers, the guarantee derived from receipt validation may not be uniform across all claims over time.
+From an interoperability point of view, the policy that was applied by the SCITT instance is opaque to the verifier, who is forced to trust the associated registration policy.
+If the policy of the SCITT instance evolves over time, or is different across issuers, the guarantee derived from receipt validation may not be uniform across all claims over time.

-To help verifiers interpret the semantics of claim registration, SCITT defines a standard mechanism for signalling in the claim itself which policies have been applied by the TS from a defined set of registration policies with standardized semantics.
-Each policy that is expected to be enforced by the TS is represented by an entry in the registration policy info map (`reg_info`) in the envelope.
+To help verifiers interpret the semantics of claim registration, SCITT defines a standard mechanism for signalling in the claim itself which policies have been applied by the SCITT instance from a defined set of registration policies with standardized semantics.
+Each policy that is expected to be enforced by the SCITT instance is represented by an entry in the registration policy info map (`reg_info`) in the envelope.
 The key of the map corresponds to the name of the policy, while its value (including its type) is policy-specific.
 For instance, the `register_by` policy defines the maximum timestamp by which a claim can be registered, hence the associated value contains an unsigned integer.

 While this design ensures that all verifiers get the same guarantee regardless of where a claim is registered, its main downside is that it requires the issuer to include the necessary policies in the envelope when the claim is signed.
-Furthermore, it makes it impossible to register the same claim on two different TS if their required registration policies are incompatible.
+Furthermore, it makes it impossible to register the same claim on two different SCITT instance if their required registration policies are incompatible.

 > **Editor's note**
 >
 > The technical design for signalling and verifying registration policies is a work in progress.
 > An alternative design would be to include the registration policies in the receipt/countersignature rather than in the envelope.
-This improves the portability of claims but requires the verifier to be more aware of the particular policies at the TS where the claim is registered.
+This improves the portability of claims but requires the verifier to be more aware of the particular policies at the SCITT instance where the claim is registered.

 ### Registry Security Requirements

-There are many different candidate verifiable data structures that may be used to implement the Registry, such as chronological Merkle Trees, sparse/indexed Merkle Trees, full blockchains, and many other variants.
+There are many different candidate verifiable data structures that may be used to implement the Registry, such as chronological Merkle Trees, sparse/indexed Merkle Trees, and many other variants.
 We only require the Registry to support concise Receipts (i.e. whose size grows at most logarithmically in the number of entries in the Registry).
 This does not necessarily rule out blockchains as a Registry, but may necessitate advanced Receipt schemes that use arguments of knowledge and other verifiable computing techniques.

 Since the details of how to verify a Receipt are specific to the data structure, we do not specify any particular Registry format in this document.
 Instead, we propose two initial formats for Registry in {{-RECEIPTS}} using historical and sparse Merkle Trees.
-Beyond the format of Receipts, we require generic properties that should be satisfied by the components in the TS that have the ability to write to the Registry.
+Beyond the format of Receipts, we require generic properties that should be satisfied by the components in the SCITT instance that have the ability to write to the Registry.

 #### Finality